Happy away days on the cards

 Southampton v Aston Villa (1945)

 Back-to-back away defeats to Arsenal and Chelsea hardly spell crisis but the fact is Southampton go into this one in need of a result if they want to maintain their unexpectedly strong start to the campaign.
 However, in Villa they face a side who seemingly prefer to play away from home, one set up well to hit teams on the break with the likes of Gabby Agbonlahor providing pace aplenty.
 They've already used that ability to win at Arsenal, cause Chelsea problems at Stamford Bridge and, after a shocking start, hit back in style at West Brom.
-In addition, they hit Manchester City on the break many a time at Villa Park in a game they won and look tempting at almost 5/1 here.
+In addition, they hit Manchester City on the break many a time at Villa Park in a game they won and look tempting at 4/1 here.
 Much has been made of Southampton's strong start but a look at the teams to have been beaten at St Mary's is hardly a stellar one.
 Hull, Fulham, Swansea and Palace have all visited and left with nothing but notably lowly West Ham and Sunderland both earned a point here.
 When the level of opposition rises - and in terms of away foes it probably does here - Southampton are untested on home soil.
 Throw in the fact that they will play with third-choice keeper Paulo Gazzaniga in goal and will be without key midfielder Morgan Schneiderlin and I'm more than happy to back Villa at the price.

 Verdict: Southampton 1 Aston Villa 2 (AS)